odin-lang/Odin/README.md

 In addition, the following platform-specific steps are necessary:

+- GNU/Linux
+    * Have LLVM installed (opt/llc)
+    * Have Clang installed (version X.X or later, for linking)
+    * Make sure the LLVM binaries and the linker are added to your `$PATH` environment variable

+- MacOS
+    * Have LLVM explicitly installed (`brew install llvm`)
+    * Have XCode installed (version X.X or later, for linking)
+    * Make sure the LLVM binaries and the linker are added to your `$PATH` environment variable

 - Windows
     * Have Visual Studio installed (MSVC 2010 or later, for the linker)
     * Have a copy of `opt.exe` and `llc.exe` in `Odin/bin`.
 Pre-built Windows binaries can be found [here](https://github.com/odin-lang/Odin/releases/tag/llvm-windows) and *must* be explicitly copied